 Most AI security conversations to date have focused on generative AI tools: employees pasting sensitive documents into chat windows, proprietary code going into a coding assistant, or trade secrets entering a third-party model.
 That is a real and measurable risk.
 Cyberhaven research found that 39.7% of sensitive data interactions with AI tools involve data employees should not be sharing.

 Agentic AI is also becoming a mainstay within enterprise workflows.
-While the volume of GenAI SaaS adoption is still higher by an order of magnitude as Endpoint AI Agents are coding tools (limited to developers in most cases), AI agent adoption grew 276% compared to 2025.
-GenAI SaaS adoption grew 82%, highlighting how commonplace AI now is.
+While the volume of GenAI SaaS adoption is still higher by an order of magnitude, AI agent adoption grew 276% compared to 2025.
+GenAI SaaS adoption grew 82%, highlighting how commonplace AI now is across the enterprise.

 Agentic AI raises the stakes significantly.
 Unlike a tool that responds to a single prompt, an AI agent can operate across time, systems, and decision points with minimal human intervention.
 Agents maintain state, remember prior interactions, and apply that context to future actions.
 They can access cloud storage, endpoint files, send emails, execute code, interact with SaaS platforms, and make sequential decisions that compound at machine speed.